December 30, 2025 (5mo ago) — last updated March 24, 2026 (2mo ago)

 Time-blocking and deep focus

 Treat your morning focus session as a sacred appointment.
 Time-block a 60- to 90-minute slot first thing and label it “Frog Task” or “Deep Work.”
 Turn off notifications and let colleagues know you’re unavailable.
-A 90-minute block that protects your best energy is far more valuable than scattered multi-tasking.
+A protected 90-minute block is far more valuable than scattered multitasking.

-If 90 minutes feels long, try structured intervals.
-Classic Pomodoro is 25 minutes on, 5 minutes off.
-Many people prefer 50/10—50 minutes of focused work followed by a 10-minute break.
+If 90 minutes feels long, use structured intervals.
+Classic Pomodoro is 25 minutes on, 5 minutes off; many people prefer 50/10—50 minutes focused, 10 minutes break.
 Adapt these windows to match your attention rhythm.

-By combining preparation, strict time-blocking, and focus techniques, you build a routine that’s hard to break.
+Combine preparation, strict time-blocking, and focus techniques to build a routine that’s hard to break.

 Automate prioritization and delegate smaller tasks